top of page

 “That’s not right.
 I saw you cover my stone with yours,” said the sister.
 “Let us ask the great god again.”
 She did not want this strange marriage.

 So once again the siblings found themselves on the highest peak.
-This time the sister spoke into the fluffy white clouds, “Great god!
+This time the sister spoke into the fluffy white clouds, seeking divine help, “Great god!
 What shall we do?”

 The majestic voice from the heavens replied, “Since there are no other humans, then you must perform another task to see if you are both meant to be together.
 Return to your mountains once more.
 This time the sister will have a needle, and the brother will have a thread.
 Both of you, cast your items into the valley.
 If the thread pierces through the needle hole, then you two are allowed to be married.”

 The siblings did as they were told by the great god in the sky.
-The sister launched the needle.
+Under the vast blue sky, the siblings stood on opposite ranges again with a challenge that seemed simple yet impossible.
+The sister launched the needle spinning through the air.
 At the same time, the brother cast the thread into the valley.
-The items passed by one another without contact, but the brother arrived at the scene first again, and he quickly threaded the needle.
-The sister arrived just in time for him to show her the proof of their items in perfect alignment.
+Fate had the items passed by one another without contact, but the brother arrived at the scene first again, and he quickly threaded the needle.
+The sister arrived just in time for him to show her the proof of their items—miraculously, the thread had looped through the needle’s eye.

-“The needle is threaded!” the brother claimed, overjoyed.
+“The needle is threaded!” claimed the brother, overjoyed.

-The sister was defeated.
-She knew in her gut that something was not right, but she had no say in this matter anymore.
+The sister was defeated, and though doubt whispered in her heart that something is not right, but she had no say in this matter anymore.

 The siblings soon became husband and wife.
 After the first year, the wife gave birth to a child, but the poor creature was without a head nor limbs.
 The child was nothing more than a round lump of flesh the size of their fists.
 Confused, the married couple traveled up the steep mountain and presented their child to the great god.